RAIN'S CREDENTIALS (partial list)

 California State University - San Jose

-Experienced with a wide variety of canine breeds, mixes, ages, and sizes ranging from tiny 3 week old pups to 150 pound adults, and special needs cases including anxiety, mild to extreme fear, trauma, aggression, reactivity, canine cognitive disorder/dementia, reactivity, separation and confinement distress, and various levels of timidity, trauma, and extreme fear, including fear-based self-defense behaviors.
-Anti-aversive specialties in fearful, feral, and traumatized dogs (including work with of 100s of rescue dogs and shelter dogs), puppy training in-home, behavior modification, and cooperative care and handling for all puppies and adult dogs.
+Experienced with a wide variety of canine breeds, mixes, ages, and sizes ranging from tiny 3 week old pups to 150 pound adults, and special needs cases including anxiety, mild to extreme fear, trauma, aggression, reactivity, canine cognitive disorder/dementia, reactivity, separation and confinement distress, and self-defense behaviors.
+Anti-aversive expert in fearful, feral, and traumatized dogs including work with of 100s of rescue dogs and shelter dogs, puppy training in-home, behavior modification, and cooperative care & handling for all puppies and adult dogs.

 What's a CBCC-KA?

 A CBCC-KA, which means Certified Behavior Consultant, Canine - Knowledge Assessed, is a vetted professional who can help you with canine behavior and emotional difficulties such as aggression, anxiety, fear, phobias, reactivity, resource guarding, and other upsetting issues.
 Though a Certified Canine Behavior Consultant is usually a dog trainer as well, s/he has additional qualifications far beyond that of a dog trainer.
 Regular dog trainers, even Certified Professional Dog Trainers (CPDT-KAs), are not always qualified to deal with concerns such as aquired bite inhibition, aggression, anxiety, fear, phobias, and early socialization to ensure sound behavorial development.
 Teaching a dog skills like sitting on cue and coming when called are highly desirable abilities, but these skills alone will not resolve issues such as fear, anxiety, reactivity, and aggression because such problems originate at the level of a dog's emotions--the subconscious--whereas obedience training operates generally at the conscious level.